← Back Published on

 Since completing it at the beginning of the year, during Sadiq's internship for Tormach, it's been featured at both ROSCon 2023 to do live drawings of participants at the show, and also featured in an interview with Sadiq at the company headquarters.

-Figure 15: The ZA6 robot drawing at ROSCon 2023
+Figure 15: The ZA6 robot drawing from a live camera view at ROSCon 2023